mkearney/nytimes/README.md

-## New YoRk Times' aRticle seaRch API
+## Interacting with New YoRk Times' APIs

-- R functions for accessing New York Times' "article search" API
+- R functions for accessing New York Times' APIs
-- Created during CRMDA's Big Dynamic Data working group
+- Functionality currently extends to "article search" and "most popular" APIs.

 ## Install package